syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-### Reset Comment template
+### Reset comment template

-`ResetCommentTemplate` method is used to reset or remove the custom comment template defined in SfCellGrid.
+The `ResetCommentTemplate` method is used to reset or remove the custom comment template defined in the SfCellGrid.

 {% tabs %}
 {% highlight c# %}